 A network testing tool refers to software that measures various aspects of a network.
 It could be a Simple Network Management Protocol (SNMP) ping tool or a ping monitoring tool, among many others.
 These tools assist network admins to swiftly make informed network troubleshooting decisions and ensure reduced latency and consistently high performance.

-Also read: The Impact of Networking Evolutions in 2021
+Also read: The Impact of Networking Evolutions